-Of the respondents, 14% develop housing and provide supportive services and while 86% of respondents provide supportive services but do not develop housing.
+Of the respondents, 10% develop housing and provide supportive services while 90% of respondents provide supportive services but do not develop housing.
 Survey respondents were asked to identify the primary housing types needed to serve the specific populations that their organizations services.
 When asked about housing needed based on the population they serve, respondents identified the following types of housing as the most needed for each specific population.

-General population: Housing close to services, market rate housing, affordable housing, and housing with on-site childcare.
+General population: Housing close to services, market rate housing, single family and multifamily housing affordable to extremely low, very low, and low income households, and housing with onsite childcare.